maxpoletaev/dendy/README.md

 Zapper is emulated using the mouse and can be used in games like Duck Hunt.
 Point the mouse cursor at the right position on the screen and click to shoot.

-## NetPlay
+## Network Multiplayer

-Dendy supports NetPlay, which allows you to play multiplayer games over the network.
+Dendy supports netplay, which allows you to play multiplayer games over the network.
 To start a NetPlay session, run the emulator with the `-listen=<host>:<port>`.
 This will start a server that will be waiting for the second player to connect via the `-connect=<host>:<port>` flag.
 Once the connection is established, the